 What Can SDS Look Like?

-Here’s a real example from our Caithness Support Service, where someone used Option 2 to plan a personalised short break:
+Here’s real examples from our Support Services, where someone used Option 1 or 2 to plan a personalised short break.

 Although the weekend was built around my needs and preferences, it still felt relaxed and comfortable.
 I felt at ease with my support workers, and that made the whole experience even better.